hhumbertoAv/ecofloc/cpuEnergyPerf/README.md

 ## Important Considerations

-If the `cpuEnergyPerf` tool reports a power consumption result of `0`, this could indicate that the measurement interval and/or the total analysis time are too short.
+- If the `cpuEnergyPerf` tool reports a power consumption result of `0`, this could indicate that the measurement interval and/or the total analysis time are too short.
 In such cases, try incrementing the measurement interval and extending the total analysis time.

+- If you get an error related to the non-existence of "/sys/devices/system/cpu/...", please ensure you are running the OS on a real machine and not in a virtual environment.
+This consideration is pertinent for this first version of the tool.